When two pins are stacked one in front of the other on a spare shot, it’s known as “double wood” in bowling.

 For right-handed bowlers, it is the 2-pin and 8-pin, and for left-handed bowlers, it’s the 3-pin and 9-pin.

-The “sleeper” in “double wood” is behind the pin that is in front of it (the 8-pin and 9-pin).
+The “sleeper” in a “double wood” shot refers to the rear pin (that is, the 8-pin and 9-pin).
 There is no right or wrong way to make these spares.
 It really is dependent on what’s comfortable for you.

 In this free video, Scott Pohl, owner of On Track Pro Shop, explains how the sleeper increases the difficulty when attempting to fill frames and how to convert it with more regularity.

 Being lined up means the bowling ball is properly matched up to the lane conditions with good ball motion and as a result.
 You are consistently hitting the pocket.
 If this is the case, Pohl recommends using your strike ball and moving to the outside part of the lane, utilizing the same release and speed you have been using with your strike shot.